chamini2/sapphire/README.md

 Sapphire
 ========

-Lenguaje de programación desarrollado por Matteo Ferrando y Germán León.
+Programming Language developed by Matteo Ferrando and Germán León

-El [diseño](doc/diseno.md) del lenguaje sigue en desarrollo.
+The [language design](doc/diseno.md) is currently on development.

 ---

-Estamos usando las siguientes herramientas:
+Tools:

 * `ghc`:   version 7.6.3
 * `alex`:  version 3.0.5
 * `happy`: version 1.18.10

-*basta instalar `haskell-platform`*
+*just install `haskell-platform`*

-Para compilar:
+Compiling a Sapphire program:

-1. entrar en *src/*
+1. cd to path *src/*
 2. `make`
-3. correr un programa:
+3. running the compiler:
-    * `make run`: esto te permite escribir un programa directamente, hasta presionar `ctrl-D`
+    * `make run`: write a program directly on the command line, until `ctrl-D` is pressed.
-    * `make run ../examples/<file>.sp`: esto te permite correr un programa directamente en Sapphire.
+    * `make run ../examples/<file>.sp`: compiles a program written in the given file.

-Extras:
+Extra usage:

-- `make clean`: borra archivos de compilación.
+- `make clean`: erase all compilation files.
-- `make happyinfo`: crea un archivo `info.txt` con la información de la gramática y el parser que genera Happy.
+- `make happyinfo`: generates the file `info.txt` with the grammar information.